RocketChat/Rocket.Chat.AI.Preview/README.md

 > Note we support two methods to run LLM, one with Docker and the other with helm.
 For the Docker method, follow the steps below.
 For scaling and production use cases we recommend using our optimized Docker and Helm Deployments, for access, please reach out to us on the [Rocket.Chat AI channel](https://open.rocket.chat/channel/Rocket-Chat-SAFE-ai-v-hub).
 > This deployment only supports 4 concurrent requests to the LLMs.

-Run the command to check the "CUDA version" on your machine:
+To verify the installed CUDA version on your system, execute the following command:

 ```bash
 nvidia-smi
 ```

-The output should look like this:
+This command will produce an output similar to the following:

 ```bash
 +-----------------------------------------------------------------------------------------+